 Emboldened by his new life - and the results of his diet and exercise program - Nathan Pritikin launched several research projects over the next 25 years that, study after study, validated the efficacy of his program.
 These studies on heart disease, diabetes, hypertension, and nutrition, now numbering more than 100, have been published in key medical journals, including the New England Journal of Medicine, the Archives of Internal Medicine, Diabetes Care, and Circulation.

 Nathan Pritikin also wrote several books for the general public on nutrition, exercise, and health that were international bestsellers, including Live Longer Now, The Pritikin Program For Diet and Exercise, The Pritikin Weight Loss Manual, and Diet For Runners.
 To date, 10 books have been published on the Pritikin Program.
-The latest, published by Simon & Schuster, is The Pritikin Edge: 10 Essential Ingredients For a Long and Delicious Life.
-The paperback version was released January 2010.
-Over three million books are in print today.
+The most recent are The Pritikin Edge: 10 Essential Ingredients For a Long and Delicious Life (paperback version released in 2010) and Understanding Common Diseases and the Value of the Pritikin Eating and Exercise Program (published in 2013).

 In 1975, Nathan Pritikin opened the Pritikin Longevity Center® in California, a health resort and residential program of nutrition, exercise, and lifestyle-change education.
 In 1977, the television news program 60 Minutes followed three men, all with severe heart disease, as they attended the one-month program at the Center.
 60 Minutes also conducted extensive interviews with Nathan Pritikin and Dr. David Lehr, a cardiologist from the Miami Heart Institute, who monitored the three men.
 All three patients improved dramatically.
 Their angina (chest pain) disappeared.
 They eliminated virtually all their medications.
 Their cholesterol, triglycerides, and blood pressures fell into normal, risk-free ranges.
 And, much to their joy, they regained the energy, the vitality, that allowed them to resume the lives and occupations they loved.